scheinerman/SimplexTableaux.jl/README.md

 Copies of the original matrix `A` and the vectors `b` and `c` used to create a `Tableau` can be extracted from `T` by calling `get_Abc(T)`.

+### Non-modifying versions of functions

+The functions `basis_pivot!`, `pivot!`, `restore!`, `scale!`, and `swap!` all modify the tableau to which they apply.
+There are versions of all of these that do not modify the tableau; instead, they return a copy of the tableau that is the result of the operation, leaving the tableau unchanged.
+The non-modifying versions have the same names, but with the `!` removed.

 ## Solving Linear Programs